Recording Better Voice Notes with Your Phone

 Label and back up

 Right after recording, add people, place, date, and language.
-Generate a transcript for accessibility and search, then save both audio and text in Memory Lane.
-Keep one additional backup in cloud or external storage.
+Add a short summary for accessibility and search, then save audio and notes in Memory Lane.
+Keep one additional backup in external storage.

 FAQs